 2012 – 2014

-Upcoming engagements for JAMES CALLON include the title role in Faust with West Bay Opera (May 2015), the Duke of Mantua (Rigoletto) with Union Avenue Opera in St. Louis, Missouri (July 2015), and Mitch (A Streetcar Named Desire) with Tulsa Opera in March 2016.
-Recent appearances featured him as Mitch (Streetcar) with Townsend Opera, Rodolfo (La bohème) with Pacific Opera Project and West Edge Opera, and Manrico (Il trovatore) with West Bay Opera.
+Recent engagements for JAMES CALLON included the title role in Faust with West Bay Opera (May 2015), the Duke of Mantua (Rigoletto) with Union Avenue Opera in St. Louis, Missouri (July 2015), and Mitch (A Streetcar Named Desire) with Tulsa Opera in March 2016.
+Other recent appearances featured him as Mitch (Streetcar) with Townsend Opera, Rodolfo (La bohème) with Pacific Opera Project and West Edge Opera, and Manrico (Il trovatore) with West Bay Opera.

 While a member of OSJ’s resident ensemble, Mr. Callon appeared in the roles of Fenton (Falstaff), the Witch (Hansel and Gretel), BF Pinkerton (Madama Butterfly), Don Ottavio (Don Giovanni), Nadir (The Pearl Fishers), Eisenstein (Die Fledermaus), Manrico (Il trovatore), and Rinuccio (Gianni Schicchi).
 Mr. Callon recently concluded his second season as a Studio Artist with Tulsa Opera, where he performed the role of Howard Boucher in the company’s debut production of Jake Heggie’s Dead Man Walking to critical acclaim as well as Mr. Owen in Dominick Argento’s surrealistic one-act opera, Postcard From Morocco.
 Other recent engagements include his debut as Gastone (La traviata) for Tulsa Opera, Tenor Vassal (Götterdämmerung) and Giuseppe (La traviata) with Los Angeles Opera, Nemorino (The Elixir of Love) for Tulsa Opera, and Alfredo (La traviata) with Rogue Opera.